Surgical Critical Care and Acute Care Surgery Fellowships

 YEAR 2

-Fellows going onto our Acute Care Surgery Fellowship take a leadership role on our trauma and acute care surgery service.
+Fellows going onto our Acute Care Surgery Fellowship take a leadership role on our acute care surgery service.
 Fellows also have the opportunity to continue their academic development and expand their leadership skills.
 The year is divided into 13, four-week blocks.
 A typical schedule includes:

 • Trauma/Acute Care Surgery Service - 6 blocks